 When Musk posts a Grok Imagine clip, several things happen at once:

-1. The product is shown in public.
+- 1. The product is shown in public.

-2. Distribution arrives instantly.
+- 2. Distribution arrives immediately.

 What the clip actually proved